 When connected, the sample forwards any data received on the RX pin of the UART 1 peripheral to the Bluetooth LE unit.
 On Nordic Semiconductor’s development kits, the UART 1 peripheral is typically gated through the SEGGER chip to a USB CDC virtual serial port.

 Any data sent from the Bluetooth LE unit is sent out of the UART 1 peripheral’s TX pin.

 In this sample, a UART console is used to send and read data over the NUS Client.
 Debug messages are not displayed in the UART console, but are printed by the RTT logger instead.

-If you want to view the debug messages, follow the procedure in Connecting using RTT.
+If you want to view the debug messages, follow the procedure in Testing and optimization.

 You can add support for the nRF21540 front-end module to this sample by using one of the following options, depending on your hardware: